Meet a Specialist: Amy Watts, O.D.

 The Optometry and Contact Lens Service also provides specialized contact lens care for patients with corneal irregularities, including keratoconus and corneal transplants, and for patients with aphakia–the absence of the eye lens, which can result from trauma or, in rare pediatric cases, from the surgical removal of congenital cataracts.
 Moreover, specialized and accessible eye care is available for deaf people through Vision Care for the Deaf, a program founded in 1985.

 Dr. Watts, who completed her optometry training at the New England College of Optometry, followed by a residency there in Cornea and Contact Lenses, notes that some members of the Optometry and Contact Lens Service also have completed optometric residencies for additional experience.
-In particular, Mark Bernardo, OD and Matt Goodman, OD are two members who received advanced training through Mass.
+In particular, Mark Bernardo, OD, is a member who received advanced training through Mass.
 Eye and Ear’s year-long residency program in Contact Lens and Ocular Disease.
 “Our extensive training enables us to identify the need for further, more specialized, ophthalmic care,” she says.
 “If we see possible signs of glaucoma, retinal disease, or another complex issue, we can refer patients to one of Mass.
 Eye and Ear’s ophthalmic specialists.”